Grade II Listed Building Regulations

 The charm of a listed building is hard to resist, but for many homeowners so is the desire to make their mark on a property.
 Making renovations and extensions to a listed building is a careful process – one which demands patience, planning and attention to detail.

 Equally important is making sure that your interests are protected throughout the building process.
-This includes receiving consent for every aspect of your project, and considering the need for renovation and extension insurance, should anything go wrong.
+This includes receiving consent for every aspect of your project, and considering the need for adequate and comprehensive building insurance or renovation and extension insurance, should anything go wrong.